fastai/wireguard-fast/README.md

 This script will set up a server, and will also create client configurations for as many clients as you want.
 Each device that will connect will need a separate configuration.
 Note that client devices will be able to see each other on the VPN, as well as the server.

+You'll need to login to your server.
+If your username is "ubuntu", and your IP address is "1.2.3.4", you login to your server with:

+    ssh ubuntu@1.2.3.4

-First make sure everything is up to date and you've rebooted since your last update.
+Make sure everything is up to date and you've rebooted since your last update.
 If you're not sure, run this to update and reboot:

     sudo apt update && sudo apt -y upgrade && sudo shutdown -r now